dbpedia/GSoC/2019/Mentors.md

 * **[Aziz Alto](https://github.com/iamaziz)** is a PhD student in computer science, Pace University.
 Interested in Machine Learning and its applications to language understanding.
 Current focus include KGs Embeddings and Q/A Systems.

 * **Amandeep Srivastava** (https://www.linkedin.com/in/amandeep-srivastava/) is a final year undergraduate at Indian Institute of Technology(ISM), Dhanbad, India.
 He is interested in Big Data, Knowledge bases & Ontology, Machine Learning and scripting.

+* **Nausheen Fatma** (https://www.linkedin.com/in/nausheenfatma/) is a NLP Data Scientist at Naukri.com (India's leading recruitment company).
+She did her Masters in Computer Science from IIIT-Hyderabad, and was a GSoC participant of Summer 2017.
+Her interests include Knowledge graph,and Deep Learning for NLP.